Hardware-Accelerated Ray Tracing for Discrete and Continuous Collision Detection on GPUs: Methodology

 We also developed a method for continuous collision detection for robots approximated by spheres.
 In addition to triangles, OptiX allows representing geometries by spheres and curves.
 OptiX curves, usually used to render hair, grass, etc., are 3D paths with a flat or round (circular) cross-section.
 These paths can be defined in a variety of ways: piecewise linear, uniform quadratic / cubic B-splines, Catmull-Rom splines, or B\'ezier curves.
 Curves may also be given a constant- or varying-radius cross-section along its path.
 In this work, we leverage the fact that OptiX curves with a constant radius and a sphere at each endpoint are equivalent to the swept volume of a sphere of the same radius.

 For piecewise-linear swept volumes, we use batch forward kinematics to compute robot link sphere centers on poses along a path, linearly interpolating sphere centers between subsequent poses.
-For more accurate path approximations, we also implemented quadratic and cubic B-splines, for which we calculate the control points as follows.
+For more accurate path approximations, we also implemented quadratic and cubic B-splines \cite{farin2014curves}, for which we compute control points from path waypoints via least squares as in \cite{dong2017efficient}.